Leafwing-Studios/Emergence/design/src/genre-analysis.md

   - View how much of each resource you are producing and consuming over time
 - **Alerts**
   - Warn the player when something that requires urgent action has occurred
+- **Labs**
+  - Prototype and measure designs in a sandbox environment
+- **Production planner**
+  - Analyze theoretical performance and ratios of resource pathways

 ### Meta Features